Sh4zKh4n/lcsc-2019/code/week6/README.md

 This week, we will start our Monte Carlo module by implementing _hit or miss_ and _simple sampling_ for 1D functions.

-Compared to last week, this example code has the following changes:
+Compared to last week, this example code has the following _changes_:
 - Add `include/mc/mc.hpp`
 - Modify `include/lcsc.hpp` to contain `#include "mc/mc.hpp"`
 - Add `example/test_monte_carlo.cpp`